 - But be sure to tell the doctor about all injuries related to your car accident.
 It is human nature to focus on what is causing us the most immediate pain, but do not forget to tell the doctor other areas of pain.
-For example, you may suffer a broken wrist that is very painful in a car accident and have minor neck pain.
+For example, you may suffer a broken wrist that is very painful in a car accident and has minor neck pain.

 - If you don’t report the initial injury, insurance companies will try to argue that any injury not initially reported was the result of subsequent accident or injury.

 - When asked to rate your pain on a scale of 0 to 10, do not try to be tough.
-If you pain is a 7 or 8 out of 10, be honest and report that number.
+If your pain is a 7 or 8 out of 10, be honest and report that number.